A simple and fun cipher (Rust) https://crates.io/crates/sweecrypt

 Commands

-encrypt <str> Encodes a message
+encrypt [str] Encodes a message from stdin or parameter

-decrypt <str> Decodes a message
+decrypt [str] Decodes a message from stdin or parameter

 Flags